filips123/WebAppManifestRS/README.md

 **Important:** Always use `..Default::default()` when constructing the manifest or its other structs.
-Adding new public fields will not count as a major change, so your code could break without it.
+Adding new public fields will not be considered as a major change, so your code could break without it.

 Processing the manifest is not necessary, because it will be processed when parsing by this crate or the browser in any case.